nsrau/azure-docs.it-it/articles/virtual-machines/virtual-machines-sql-server-business-intelligence.md

 ![PowerShell](./media/virtual-machines-sql-server-business-intelligence/IC660119.gif) Lo script PowerShell seguente restituisce l'elenco di immagini di Azure contenenti "SQL Server" in ImageName:

 	# assumes you have already uploaded a management certificate to your Microsoft Azure Subscription.
-View the thumbprint value from the "settings" menu in Microsoft Azure Management Portal
+View the thumbprint value from the "settings" menu in Azure portal.

 	$subscriptionID = ""    # REQUIRED: Provide your subscription ID.
 	$subscriptionName = "" # REQUIRED: Provide your subscription name.